 Please see the provider's documents for more details on the total fees and charges.
 If you would like a full breakdown of charges, or a personal illustration, please let us know.

 Blankstone Sington is a longstanding investment manager with much experience in smaller company investing.
 This is a well thought out service.
 It could be a consideration for investors looking to invest in the smaller end of the AIM market.
-It could also be an option for those with a large amount in AIM IHT portfolios who want to diversify some of their holdings away from the larger end of the AIM market (the traditional preserve of many IHT portfolios).
-Performance has been strong and the team has so far delivered on its objectives, but as always there are no guarantees.
+It could also be an option for those with a large amount in AIM IHT portfolios who want to diversify some of their holdings away from the larger end of the AIM market, the traditional preserve of many IHT portfolios.
+Performance has been strong (although not a guide to the future) and the team has so far delivered on its objectives, but as always there are no guarantees.

 - Portfolio size

 - Initial charge